OFFERS & REQUESTS

 Negative balances are fine: Members do not need to maintain a positive balance of hours.

 Multi-way exchanges: A Coordinator may record an exchange involving multiple parties.

 In the Hourworld Time and Talents software, the providers and receivers of the service exchange the actual number of hours of their participation.
-For example, if a member does an hour of preparation and then teaches a one-hour class to four other members, the four students will each receive one hour and the teacher will receive two hours.

 Money and exchanges: Only hours may be exchanged in the Timebank.
-Any transaction performed for any amount of money is done outside of the time bank.
+Any transaction performed f or any amount of money is done outside of the time bank.
 Time credits are not redeemable for cash.